spritlesoftware/our-website/content/english/career/_index.md

 intro:
   enable : true
-  title : "Create a world where anyone **belong anywhere**" image : "images/career/01.jpg" content : "We provide the supportive, flexible, family-like environment you require to provide high-level, challenging & better outcomes,.
-That is one of the reasons why our employee satisfaction is ranked one among all criterias"
+  title : "Create a world where anyone **belong anywhere**" image : "images/careers/spritle_team.jpeg" content : "Spritle is a team of talented people ready to care about your product.
+We love coding.
+We love beautiful design.
+We love doing our job better than possible.
+Every product we craft is a challenge we are excited about."
   button:
     enable : true
     label : "Join Team"